-How is a service proposal different from a quote?
-Or an estimate?
+How is a service proposal different from an estimate or quote?

-Both quotes and estimates are easy to put together and quick to send over, but they don’t do much except tell the customer a number.
+Quotes and estimates are easy to put together and quick to send over, but they don’t do much except tell the customer a number.
+They’re not super convincing.

 Service proposals are a different game altogether.

-Every interaction you have with a customer is a representation of who you are as a company, so you want to make a good impression.
-What’s more, if you send out 50 quotes/week and spend 10 – 15h working on them, but only 1 gets accepted, then you’ve wasted 98% of the work you put into it.
+Every interaction you have with a customer is a representation of who you are as a company, and you want to make a good impression. you also want to get results.

-Since a picture is worth a thousand words, take a look at the examples below:
+Since a picture is worth a thousand words, take a look at these two examples below:

 Prices have no context